-The Chairman of the Audit Committee, Douglas Penrose, is an independent director.
-The Chairman of the Audit Committee provides leadership to enhance the effectiveness of the Audit Committee and takes all reasonable steps to ensure that the responsibility and duties of the Audit Committee, as outlined in the Audit Committee Mandate, are well understood by the members of the Audit Committee and executed as effectively as possible.
-The Chairman of the Audit Committee is responsible for the following duties and responsibilities, among other things: coordinate the agenda for Audit Committee meetings, chair Audit Committee meetings, report to the Board on the activities, findings and recommendations of the Audit Committee and ensure annual performance evaluation of the Audit Committee and Audit Committee members.
+The Chair of the Audit Committee, Douglas Penrose, is an independent director.
+The Chair of the Audit Committee provides leadership to enhance the effectiveness of the Audit Committee and takes all reasonable steps to ensure that the responsibility and duties of the Audit Committee, as outlined in the Audit Committee Mandate, are well understood by the members of the Audit Committee and executed as effectively as possible.
+The Chair of the Audit Committee is responsible for the following duties and responsibilities, among other things: coordinate the agenda for Audit Committee meetings, chair Audit Committee meetings, report to the Board on the activities, findings and recommendations of the Audit Committee and ensure annual performance evaluation of the Audit Committee and Audit Committee members.

-The Chairman of the Corporate Governance Committee, Marjorie Co, is an independent director.
-The Chairman of the Corporate Governance Committee provides leadership to enhance the effectiveness of the Corporate Governance Committee and takes all reasonable steps to ensure that the responsibility and duties of the Corporate Governance Committee, as outlined in the Corporate Governance Committee Mandate, are well understood by the members of the Corporate Governance Committee is responsible for the following duties and responsibilities, among other things: coordinate the agenda for Corporate Governance Committee meetings, chair Corporate Governance Committee and recommendations of the Corporate Governance Committee, ensure annual performance evaluation of the Corporate Governance Committee, ensure annual performance evaluation of the Corporate Governance Committee and investigate complaints received under the Company's Whistleblower Policy (see "Whistleblower Policy" below).
+The Chair of the Corporate Governance and Nominating Committee, Marjorie Co, is an independent director.
+The Chair of the Corporate Governance and Nominating Committee provides leadership to enhance the effectiveness of the Corporate Governance and Nominating Committee and takes all reasonable steps to ensure that the responsibility and duties of the Corporate Governance and Nominating Committee, as outlined in the Corporate Governance and Nominating Committee Mandate, are well understood by the members of the Corporate Governance and Nominating Committee and executed as effectively as possible.
+The Chai of the Corporate Governance and Nominating Committee is responsible for the following duties and responsibilities, among other things: coordinate the agenda for Corporate Governance and Nominating Committee meetings, chair Corporate Governance and Nominating Committee meetings, report to the Board on the activities, findings and recommendations of the Corporate Governance and Nominating Committee, ensure annual performance evaluation of the Corporate Governance and Nominating Committee and investigate complaints received under the Company's Whistleblower Policy (see "Whistleblower Policy" below).

-The Chairman of the Compensation and Nominating Committee, Robert McCallum, is an independent director.
-The Chairman of the Compensation and Nominating Committee provides leadership to enhance the effectiveness of the Compensation and Nominating Committee and takes all reasonable steps to ensure that the responsibility and duties of the Compensation and Nominating Committee, as outlined in the Compensation and Nominating Committee and takes all reasonable steps to ensure that the responsibility committee Mandate, are well understood by the members of the Compensation and Nominating Committee and executed as effectively as possible.
-The Chairman of the Compensation and Nominating Committee is responsible for the following duties and responsibilities, among other things: coordinate the agenda for Compensation and Nominating Committee meetings, chair Compensation and Nominating Committee meetings, report to the Board on the activities, findings and recommendations of the Compensation and Nominating Committee.
+The current Chair of the Compensation Committee, Robert McCallum, is an independent director however, Robert McCallum will not be a nominee for re-election as a director as he has fulfilled his term under the Director Tenure Policy.
+The Chair of the Compensation Committee provides leadership to enhance the effectiveness of the Compensation Committee and takes all reasonable steps to ensure that the responsibilites and duties of the Compensation Committee, as outlined in the Compensation Committee Mandate, are well understood by the members of the Compensation Committee and executed as effectively as possible.
+The Chair of the Compensation Committee is responsible for the following duties and responsibilities, among other things: coordinate the agenda for Compensation Committee meetings, chair Compensation Committee meetings, report to the Board on the activities, findings and recommendations of the Compensation Committee and ensure annual performance evaluation of the Compensation Committee.